dotlang/language/doc/RFE.md

 it should be fine.
 Because, anyway `U` can be a union type itself.
 `T|U` says input should be a union of at least two types. clarify

+? - Refering to an index outside sequence bounds, why would it return nothing?